Cloudxtreme/notes-4/books/code-complete.md

 --
 "You might think that all professional programmers know about the importance of preparation and check that the prerequisities have been satisfied before jumping into construction.
 Unfortunately, that isn't so."

+--
+"Explicit requirements help to ensure that the user rather than the programmer drives the system's functionality.
+If the requirements are explicit, the user can review them and agree to them.
+If they're not, the programmer usually **ends up making requirements** decisions during programming.
+Explicit requirements keep you from guessing what the user wants."